ECOWAS court orders reinstatement of Niger’s ousted Bazoum

 According to his lawyer Seydou Diagne, Bazoum filed a lawsuit before the court on September 16 to free him.

 The Nigerien military government also filed a suit before the court in November to order the lifting of the sanctions imposed on the country by ECOWAS.
-The request was denied.
+The request was denied this December.